stoeps13/connections-doc/source/admin/install/tiny_editors/r_plugins-syntax.md

 The syntax for the external plugins option is written using [Extended Backus–Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).

+!!! note
-**Note:** For simplicity: White space has been omitted, single quoted strings have been used, and object properties have been given a strict ordering.
+    For simplicity: White space has been omitted, single quoted strings have been used, and object properties have been given a strict ordering.
 These restrictions can be relaxed according to normal JavaScript syntax.

 ```
 plugin_name = ?
 JavaScript string containing the name of the plugin as used in registration of the plugin with `tinymce.PluginManager.add` ? ;